azoth-lang/azoth.language.reference/src/ideas.md

 Alternatively, "assign" could be used.
 If assignment were turned into a set statement, then set might make sense again.
 However, it could be confusing since `read` is also the name of a reference capability in some situations.

+### Copy with Change Syntax

+If immutability is used with true object orientation, there will be many more instances where a copy with only a few changes will be needed.
+There should be a short syntax for this.
+Similar to how Rust has the syntax for taking all the other fields of a struct from an existing one.

+### Interpolated String Localization

+Interpolated strings don't fit well with localization.
+The language would ideally steer people into the pit of success which would be an easy transition to localized strings.
+That would imply that interpolated strings are only for programmer output and not user display.
+That could be done by making interpolation always call the debug format.
+On the other hand almost all the programs I've written haven't needed localization and interpolation is such a good feature that it would be bad to not support it for user display strings.

+### Interval Literals

+Allows ranges or intervals to have literals that are math style interval syntax (e.g. `'[3..6)'` or `'[3,6)'`).
+The issue with this is that it puts the constant values inside of the literal.
+Using interpolation for that seems strange (e.g. `'[\(3)..\(6))'`).